-Note: Make sure to carefully wash your cutting board and hands after chopping the Thai chili.
-You can use 1 jalapeño or 1 serrano chili in place of the Thai chili.
+Note: Make sure to carefully wash your cutting board and hands after chopping the Thai chile.
+You can use 1 jalapeño or 1 serrano chili in place of the Thai chile.

-- 4 ounces of smoked ham, ham hock, or bacon
+4 ounces smoked ham, ham hock, or bacon

-- 1 stalk of fresh lemongrass, dry outer leaves, pale yellow/green section only, chopped fine
+1 stalk fresh lemongrass, dry outer leaves, pale yellow/green section only, chopped fine

-- 1 small head of napa cabbage, finely sliced (about 2 cups)
+1 small head Napa cabbage, finely sliced (about 2 cups)

-- 1 Thai bird chili, very finely sliced (see note)
+1 Thai bird chile, very finely sliced (see note)

 Using a sharp knife and following the bone, remove the breasts from the chicken carcass.
 Discard skin and set breasts aside.
 Remove legs from chicken and set aside.
 Using a heavy knife or cleaver, roughly chop the body into fine pieces.
 Transfer the chicken body and legs to a large saucepan.
 Add ham, ginger, garlic, lemongrass, cilantro stems, mint stems, and scallion whites.
 Cover with water and bring to a simmer over high heat.
 Reduce to low and simmer, skimming scum from surface and topping up with hot water as necessary, until rich and flavorful, about 45 minutes total.
 Add chicken breasts to pot for last 10 minutes of cooking.